Jagtvej: Notable buildings and residents

 Fogedgården and Fogedmarken are residential developments for senior citizens built in the 1940s to design by Kay Fisker and C. F. Møller.

 Rigshospitalets Kollegium (No. 120) us a dormitory associated Rigshospitalet.
 The street then passes Vibenshus Rundelpasses University of Copenhagen's University Park, part of its North Campus.
 The under construction Niels Nohr Building will span the street with a long skywalk.
 Other buildings located directly on the street include the Museum of Zoology and the August Krogh Building.

 NEXT EDU, formerly Copenhagen Technical College, has a building at No. 163.
 The building is from 1941 and was built for Københavns Tekniske Skole to design by Henning Hansen.
 Taksigelseskirken (No. 165) isa Church of Denmark parish church.
 It is from 1927 and was designed by Frederik Kiørboe.

 The Roman Catholic St. Augustine's Church was completed in 1915 to design by Emil Jørgensen.
 The complex also contained a convent which now houses Niels Steensens Gymnasium, a Catholic upper secondary school, and a hall of residence.

-The listed housing block Kanslergården (Borgmester Jensens Allé 1-5/Jagtvej 200/Serridslevvej/Kanslergade) is from 1918–19 and was designed by Henning Hansen.
+The listed housing block Kanslergården (Borgmester Jensens Allé 1-5/Jagtvej 200/Serridslevvej/Kanslergade) is from 1918 to 1919 and was designed by Henning Hansen.
 Kanslerhus (No. 202-208: Kanslerhus, Jagtvej/Kanslergade) is designed in a somewhat similar style.
 Meyer Hertz' former shoeware factory was demolished in 1987 and replaced by a Postmodern housing development called Garvergården (No. 211) designed by Tegnestuen Vandkunsten.
 It reuses a few elements from the industrial complex.